 Low or no-fee trading is a big selling point of Chase accounts:

-These days, no-fee trading for stocks and ETFs has become the industry standard.
-However, many Chase investment reviews praise the company for offering no-fee mutual fund trading.
+These days, no-fee online trading for U.S.-listed stocks and ETFs has become the industry standard.
+However, many Chase investment reviews praise the company for offering no-fee online mutual fund trading.
 That’s not necessarily the industry norm, and it can save you some hefty fees.

 In contrast, brokerages like Interactive Brokers, Ally Invest, and Merrill Edge do charge to trade mutual funds — anywhere from $10 to $20 per trade.